The Australian Shepherd and Siberian Husky Mix is known for being one of the most hyperactive dogs. He is also known to be very hardheaded.

 Whether its sunflower oil, Omega 3 or even just steamed vegetables, you should always consult with the veterinarian before implementing anything.

-Always make sure that you spend ample amount of time devising the best food plan for your dog and see where your supplements can fit in.
+Always make sure that you spend an ample amount of time devising the best food plan for your dog and see where your supplements can fit in.

 This is to help prevent your dog from overflowing with vitamins and minerals which can have an adverse effect on your dog.